 • User namespace with all Linux capabilities dropped (CapDrop: ALL, no_new_privs).

-• Minimal environment — the server’s database URL, Redis credentials, OpenBao tokens, and session secret are never exported into worker processes.
+• Minimal environment — the server’s database URL, Redis credentials, Vault tokens, and session secret are never exported into worker processes.

 Worker-to-worker filesystem access, signal delivery, and /proc visibility are blocked on both backends.
 The open questions are network, resource limits, and syscall filtering.